R3Conclave/conclave-core-sdk/docs/docs/writing-hello-world.md

 # Writing the sample enclave

+!!! tip
+    If you want to get started as quickly as possible, you can use [Conclave Init](conclave-init.md) to bootstrap your project.

+    If you'd like to learn how Conclave apps work in detail, then keep reading.

 The sample "hello world" enclave just reverses whatever string is passed into it.
 We'll do these things to make our own version of the hello enclave project: